 HTC hasn’t been doing so hot lately.
 The Taiwanese manufacturer was once a king in mobile devices, and after some moderately-received devices over the past couple years, its Android smartphone market share now barely makes a dent.
 Still, the company refuses to give up and is sticking to its guns more than ever.
+They may yet offer up the best unlocked smartphone, but it may take time.

 This year’s flagship refresh dropped the “One” Moniker, which began with 2013’s One M7.
 Progression from last year would have lead to the One M10, but HTC went for simplicity and just named it “10”.
 That move somewhat implies a new effort, where the manufacturer goes back to its roots and superior competence in phone-building.
 Let’s check out what that looks like in our HTC 10 review and see if it can’t be one of the best smartphones of 2016.